 Most privacy screen protectors use a form of micro louver technology that allows light from the display to pass through only at certain angles.
 Essentially how Venetian window blinds work, but at a microscopic scale.
 The filter layer is set to a narrow front angle, usually 60 or 90 degrees, and anyone looking at your screen from beyond that viewing angle won’t see anything.

 The best privacy screen protectors and what to look for

 There are quite a few brands that make privacy screen protectors.
 There are some things you should know before buying one, though.

 - Micro louver technology – Some privacy screen protectors use some type of micro louver technology.
 These provide a better viewing experience than other options that are just darkened glass or film.

 - Tempered glass or film – This is a personal preference with regards to the type of display protection you’re looking for.
 Both can have privacy layers.
 Finding full coverage with a tempered glass panel can be a touch difficult especially if the phone has a curved screen.
 Tempered glass is much better when it comes to protecting the display though.

-- 2-way or 4-way privacy – A 2-way filter shows a darkened screen only in the portrait orientation.
+- Two-way or four-way privacy – A two-way filter shows a darkened screen only in the portrait orientation.
 The obvious advantage here is that if you want to share something on your phone, all you have to do is turn the phone to landscape.
 However, if complete privacy is what you are looking for, 4-way privacy filters work in both orientations.